CLEAN DRINK NEPAL - OCT 2018

 October 20 - Either add another day to explore more of Kathmandu, or fly home.
 Most flights are in the evening.
 Although we will see several great attractions in Kathmandu on the first part of the trip, there is no way to see it all.
 An extra day visiting the city is nice as there are amazing temples and museums to visit.

 OUR GUIDE AND THE FOUNDER OF ALTITUDE RIDERS

-To make all of this happen in April, I relied on the expertise of Vishu Sijali.
-The founder of Altitude Riders and Camp 7000, he has lead trips for more than a decade.
+The founder of Altitude Riders and Camp 7000, Vishu Sijali has lead trips for more than a decade.
 He has guided mountaineering expeditions to the summit of Everest, Ama Dablam, and other 8,000 meter peaks.
-He leads multi-week treks and has guided motorcycle rides in India and Tibet.
+He leads multi-week treks and has guided motorcycle rides in India, Bhutan, and Tibet.
 He's very capable and nobody knows western Nepal any better.
-He has graciously agreed to offer this trip for only the price of his base expenses because he really believes in the MSR water project.
-That's your hint to plan to give him a fat tip.
 He is determined to conduct his tours in western Nepal to help bring tourism revenue to the people who live there.
-Keep in mind, in this area a family might earn $500 for the year.

 EMERGENCIES AND RISKS